con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Protector, reigning over all ten grounds,[^44-1]
-On all ten grounds residing steadily,
+Residing steadily on all ten grounds,
 Made pure in nature by the tenfold knowledge,[^44-2]
-Upholding purity through tenfold knowledge, (44)
+Maintaining purity through tenfold knowledge, (44)

 [^44-1]: The ten grounds (*bhūmi*s) refer to stages of the path to awakening that a bodhisattva traverses after having a perceptual realisation of highest reality.
 [^44-2]: The ten knowledges (Skt. *daśa jñānāni*; Tib. *shes pa bcu*) are mentioned, for example, in Vasubandhu's *Abidharmakośa* ch.
 7. They are as follows: knowledge of 1. dharma; 2. concordance; 3. conventions; 4. other minds; 5. suffering; 6. origin; 7. cessation; 8. the path; 9. exhaustion; 10. non-arising.

-With tenfold forms, intent on all ten referents,[^45-1]
+With tenfold forms, intent on tenfold content,[^45-1]
-With tenfold strength,[^45-2] sage-lord, the omnipresent,
+With tenfold strength,[^45-2] pervasive, lord of sages,
-Achieving every aim of every being,
+Achieving every aim for every being,
 Endowed with tenfold mastery,[^45-3] supreme, (45)

-[^45-1]: Commentators interpret these enumerations variously: Vilāsavajra understands the "ten forms" to be the ten ways of grasping to the self, which are taught in the third chapter of the *Madhyāntavibhāga*, and he understands the "ten referents" to be their remedies—i.e., the ten topics of mastery (which are mentioned in the same work, and which also serve as the main topics of Mipham Rinpoche's *Gateway to Knowledge*).
+[^45-1]: Commentators interpret these enumerations variously: Vilāsavajra understands the "ten forms" to be the ten ways of grasping to the self, which are taught in the third chapter of the *Madhyāntavibhāga*, and he understands the "tenfold content" to comprise their remedies—i.e., the ten topics of mastery (which are mentioned in the same work, and which also serve as the main topics of Mipham Rinpoche's *Gateway to Knowledge*).
 Vilāsavajra further explains that Mañjuśrī receives such names because he can appear both as phenomena that are in discord with awakening and as the remedies to such phenomena.
-Vimalamitra, by contrast, takes the "ten forms" to be the five aggregates and the five mental afflictions, and the "ten referents" to be the five wisdoms and five bodies.
+Vimalamitra, by contrast, takes the "ten forms" to be the five aggregates and the five mental afflictions, and the "tenfold content" to be the five wisdoms and five bodies.
 [^45-2]: The `ten strength' refer ten types of knowledge called the powers (or strengths) of a *tathāgata* (Skt. *tathāgatabala*; Tib. *de bzhin gshegs pa'i stobs*)—namely, knowledge of 1. what is correct and incorrect; 2. the results of actions; 3. the diverse aspirations of beings; 4. the diverse dispositions of beings; 5. the quality of beings' acumens; 6. the paths that lead in all directions; 7. all forms of meditative concentration and the like; 8. past lives; 9. death and rebirth; and 10. the destruction of defilements.
 [^45-3]: Vilāsavajra and Vimalamitra both understand this to refer to the ten masteries (*vaśitā*; Tib. *dbang*)—namely the power over 1. life; 2. mind; 3. material provisions; 4. action; 5. birth; 6. aspirations; 7. resolve; 8. supernatural powers; 9.
 Dharma; and 10. knowledge.

 Beginningless, complexity devoid,
 By nature pure, reality in essence,
-A speaker of the truth, unwavering,
+Unwavering, a speaker of the truth,
 With speech and actions perfectly aligned, (46)

-Non-dual, a teacher of the non-dual truth,
+A teacher of the non-dual truth, non-dual,
-Mounted atop reality's summit,
+Atop reality's most lofty peak,
-With lion-like no self as his great roar,
+With selflessness his wild lion's roar,
 Instilling fear in deer-like misled seekers,[^47-1] (47)

 [^47-1]: 'Seekers' (Skt. *tīrthya*; Tib. *mu stegs*) refer to those who seek liberation from suffering.
 They are described as 'misled' or 'bad' insofar as they do not follow the Buddhist path, and they are 'deer-like' because they are terrified by the roar of the lion-like 'no self' doctrine.